- I. Introduction to Solar Energy

 I. Introduction to Solar Energy

-Solar energy, also known as solar power, is a renewable source of energy that harnesses the sun’s radiation and
+Solar energy, also known as solar power, is a renewable source of energy that harnesses the sun’s radiation and converts it into usable electricity or heat.
+It is a clean and sustainable alternative to traditional fossil fuels, offering numerous environmental benefits.

 With rapidly advancing technology and increasing awareness about climate change, solar energy has gained significant popularity worldwide.
 Its utilization has expanded across various sectors including residential, commercial, and industrial applications.